 In my spare time I enjoy walking in the beautiful East Sussex countryside and going to the theatre and cinema.
 I also absolutely love to read, which I do every day.

-Having spent most of my career as a classroom teacher, I have spent the last few years focusing on Special Educational Needs and Inclusion.
+Having spent most of my career as a classroom teacher from Early Years to Upper Key Stage Two, I have spent the last eight years focusing on Special Educational Needs and Inclusion.
 I love learning about the specific needs of individual children and thinking creatively how best to provide the support they need.
 I also enjoy leading, and working in partnership with, a fabulous team of adults who really do have the best interests of our children at heart.